 Along Quezon Avenue, it can be found fastest at massage parlors, where customers choose who to have sex with from a roomful of girls.
 All this in the guise of getting a massage for P1,500 to P2,000.
 (P1000 = £11.20, $19.50)

-VIP room with their customers for P1,500 to P2,000 and have sex for another P2,000 to P2,500.
+the VIP room with their customers for P1,500 to P2,000 and have sex for another P2,000 to P2,500.
 Outside the VIP room, a lady's drink would cost the customer P500 to P600 every 30 minutes.
-One of these clubs in Quezon City is getting a lot of Japanese and
+One of these clubs in Quezon City is getting a lot of

 Eduardo Jarque Jr., assistant secretary for tourism planning and promotion at DoT, says prostitution is not exclusive to the Philippines.
 Other countries have the same problem.
 We just can't control it, he says pragmatically.
 He admits that

 foreigners are attracted to the caring attitude of the Filipinos.
 Foreigners find us friendly.
 With such a short time of stay in the country, foreigners' quality of enjoyment here is very high.

 For his part, Tourism Secretary Joseph Ace Durano insists that nobody is selling the country as a sex tourism destination.
 We welcome everyone as long as they are legitimate tourists, but we do not condone prostitution, he says.
 Prostitution,